-Part 2 of Megan Ho’s Adventure Roamancing South Africa.
-Read Part 1 here: Roamancing South Africa – Shark Cage Diving
+Join Part 2 of Megan Ho’s Adventures Roamancing South Africa, as goes swimming with penguins at Cape Point, South Africa.
+Also be sure to read Part 1 of her Roamancing South Africa adventures as she goes Shark Cage Diving in Gansbaai.

 The next day, we had yet another wonderful animal encounter, albeit a much lower adrenaline one than swimming with sharks.
 We headed to Cape Point for the day and stopped at Boulders Beach to visit some African Penguins.

 Being quite crazy about penguins already, I could hardly contain my excitement upon seeing a whole colony of them.
 I had never seen so many penguins at once!
 We viewed them from the boardwalk, and afterwards hustled down to the adjacent beach to get closer.